microsoft/coyote/docs/_learn/programming-models/async/async-lock.md

             if (reenter)
             {
-                // This causes a deadlock ...
+                // This causes a deadlock ... so don't do this! await this.SecondOperationAsync(reenter);
-                await this.SecondOperationAsync(reenter);
             }
         }